 Move over Marie Kondo, there’s a new decluttering guru in town.
 Margareta Magnusson, a Swedish woman self-described as “somewhere between 80 and 100,” has recently written a book that may hold the key to the ultimate decluttering secret—one so thorough that it lasts, well, forever.
-In her book, The Gentle Art of Swedish Death Cleaning, now available to pre-order and set to release in January, Magnusson explores the concept of Swedish death cleaning, or döstädning, the process of organizing, decluttering, and giving away your belongings “when you think the time is coming closer for you to leave the planet.”
+In her book, The Gentle Art of Swedish Death Cleaning, available on Amazon, Magnusson explores the concept of Swedish death cleaning, or döstädning, the process of organizing, decluttering, and giving away your belongings “when you think the time is coming closer for you to leave the planet.”

 At first blush, it sounds morbid, but Magnusson handles this touchy topic with humor and presents death cleaning as a thoughtful process that ensures family members won't face the burden of digging through mountains of clothing, books, furniture, and tchotchkes later on.
 If you've ever lost a loved one, only to realize you'll have to sort through an entire lifetime of belongings while grieving your loss, you're already well aware of how difficult this process can be.
 "Many adult children worry about the amount of possessions their parents have amassed through the years," Magnusson writes.
 "They know that if their parents don't take care of their own stuff, they, the children, will have to do it for them."
 The book can be used as a conversation starter for children to broach this sensitive topic with their aging parents, and it also serves as a guide for those starting the process themselves.